swiseman/nn_coref/README.md

 ## Overview
-To keep things simple, all the ACL code is now in a different branch.
+To keep things simple, the original ACL code is now in the acl15 branch.
 This README will cover duplicating the NAACL 2016 results.

 ## Generating Features
 See the README in the modifiedBCS/ directory for running the Scala feature/mention extractor.
 Once you've generated text feature files, use text_feats_to_hdf_5_replacezero.py to convert them to hdf5 (to be consumed by Torch), as follows: